jakkn/nwn-devbase/SETUP.md

 Configuring nwnx2.ini is easiest done using *sed* commands, but database configuration spans several lines and either needs manual editing or a more advanced tool.
 I have written a pearl script to automate (un)commenting of the database config fields.
 The script will uncomment the desired database fields and comment out the others.
 Note that the script does not gracefully handle all kinds of input so please use it as intended, where the -d argument should be either `mysql`, `sqlite3` or `postgre`.

+`COPY enabledb.pl .` sees the script because it is placed in the same directory as the Dockerfile. `RUN ./enabledb.pl -d mysql` executes it.

 #### Building the Docker image
 Build the image with the command
 ```
 docker build -t bop-testserver:latest .
 ```
-where `-t bop-testserver:latest` specifies the image name and may be changed/omitted.
+where `-t bop-testserver:latest` specifies containername:tag and may be changed/omitted.

+#### Distribution

+You have two choices:

+- Have your team build the image locally by running `docker build -t containername:tag .`
-#### (Optional) Upload the image to a server
+- Upload the image to as server and have your team run `docker pull IMAGE`

-Uploading the image to as server provides easy access to the image for your team, and will make it downloadable with `docker pull IMAGE`.
-[DockerHub](https://hub.docker.com/) is the easiest alternative, but keep permissions in mind if you have put anything in the image that you want hidden from public view.
+[DockerHub](https://hub.docker.com/) provides free image hosting, but keep permissions in mind if you have put anything in the image that you want hidden from public view.

 ### Database

 The [official Docker MySQL image](https://hub.docker.com/_/mysql/) is perfect out of the box, so there is no need for another Dockerfile.
 What you need to do is provide a dump of the database for your test server.
-(Running the database container and linking it to the nwserver container is covered in the [README](https://github.com/jakkn/nwn-devbase/blob/master/README.md).)
+Running the database container and linking it to the nwserver container is covered in the [DOCKERGUIDE](https://github.com/jakkn/nwn-devbase/blob/master/DOCKERGUIDE.md).

 A dump of a standard pwdata table can be found in *docker/database/init_pwdata.sql*.
 If you have any custom tables, this is a good place to put them.
-Keeping database dumps here has two benefits: easy initialization, and easy distribution.
+Keeping database dumps here is beneficial in terms of initialization and distribution.
 Again, if this is sensitive data, make sure your module repository is private.

 ---

 You should now have successfully customized the Dockerfile and produced an image with the correct server environment for your module development.

-Loading module, haks and other files is part of running the docker image and is covered in the [README](https://github.com/jakkn/nwn-devbase/blob/master/README.md).
+Loading module, haks and other files is part of running the docker image and is covered in the [DOCKERGUIDE](https://github.com/jakkn/nwn-devbase/blob/master/DOCKERGUIDE.md).